Trauma and Covid-19

 Healthcare professionals

-Almost half (48%) of health employees including nurses, porters, paramedics, healthcare assistants and A&E staff across the UK have struggled to cope
+Almost half (48%) of health employees including nurses, porters, paramedics, healthcare assistants and A&E staff across the UK struggled to cope

 Study of 14,000 healthcare professionals conducted by UNISON